Bunyod-Suvonov/VG151-lab-memory/slides.md

 ---

-- 		It is possible to invent a single machine which can be used to compute any computable sequence.
-If this machine U is supplied with the tape on the beginning of which is written the string of quintuples separated by semicolons of some computing machine M, then U will compute the same sequence as M.
+-	"It is possible to invent a single machine which can be used to compute any computable sequence.
+If this machine U is supplied with the tape on the beginning of which is written the string of quintuples separated by semicolons of some computing machine M, then U will compute the same sequence as M."
 						- Alan Turing

--		Turing's paper ... contains, in essence, the invention of the modern computer and some of the programming techniques that accompanied it.
+-	"Turing's paper ... contains, in essence, the invention of the modern computer and some of the programming techniques that accompanied it."
 						- Minsky

 ---